 My daughter has a little scooter that she loves to ride.
 Every time we head out to the park the kiddo has to bring a stuffed animal, a water bottle, and maybe a snack (that’s a lot to carry for a quick trip to the park).
-So, instead of me carrying all of these items in my purse or hands, a basket will do the trick.
+Instead of carrying all these items in my purse or hands this basket will do the trick.
 With my Bicycle Basket Makeover I have created the perfect little container to attach to her scooter and I made it for under $5.
 We took it out for a spin the other day, and she loved it (and so did I).

-STEP 2: Time to paint your basket!
 Apply a coat of gesso to the basket.
 Let that dry completely, then apply multiple layers of white acrylic paint (I applied 3 layers).
-Let the basket paint dry completely, set aside.
-Tip #1: Baskets have a lot of little nooks and crannies.
+Let the basket paint dry completely and set aside.
+Tip: Baskets have a lot of little nooks and crannies.
 Use your small pointy brush to fill in these little cracks.

-STEP 3: Make some mini poms for the basket (you can also purchase them from a craft store if you prefer).
-For my basket, I needed 9.
-Depending on the size of your basket, you may need more, or less.
+Make some mini poms for the basket (you can also purchase them from a craft store if you prefer).
+For my basket I made 9.
+Depending on the size of your basket you may need more, or less.
 Here are two DIYs I’ve shared to make your own pompoms: Make Pom-poms with a Fork or Using Pom-pom Makers.

 You’re done and ready to take your decorated bike out for a spin!

 Disclosure: I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 There are affiliate links in this post.
 Thank you for your support.
 This post was a sponsored post with Hewlett Packard.